 If you have a general question about fire safety, then calling the station is an option.

-dry, seasoned wood is the only fuel used; campfires may not be used to clear brush or dispose of construction waste;
+dry, seasoned wood is the only fuel used; fires may not be used to clear brush, burn grass or dispose of construction waste;

 there is only one fire at the located on a private lot at any given time;

 the fire area is no larger than one square meter (three square feet);